True or false: Johns Hopkins University was the very first research university to be established in the United States of America?

-Being a research university means that at John Hopkins, the school’s primary focus is on research conducted by professors and graduate students.
-For students, attending a research university like John Hopkins typically offers an exciting variety of majors and minors to choose from, the possibility to collaborate or intern with experts who share a student’s own academic interests, and the chance to interact on a day-to-day basis with professors who are deeply engaged in their field and can bring their up-to-date, cutting-edge knowledge into the classroom.
+Being a research university means that at Johns Hopkins, the school’s primary focus is on research conducted by professors and graduate students.
+For students, attending a research university like Johns Hopkins typically offers an exciting variety of majors and minors to choose from, the possibility to collaborate or intern with experts who share a student’s own academic interests, and the chance to interact on a day-to-day basis with professors who are deeply engaged in their field and can bring their up-to-date, cutting-edge knowledge into the classroom.

-With countless accolades and well-known alumni plus myriad opportunities for students to learn and thrive under the tutelage of a supportive team of expert faculty, it’s natural to assume that John Hopkins must be a member of one of the most prominent collegiate networks in the country.
+With countless accolades and well-known alumni plus myriad opportunities for students to learn and thrive under the tutelage of a supportive team of expert faculty, it’s natural to assume that Johns Hopkins must be a member of one of the most prominent collegiate networks in the country.

 Is Johns Hopkins an Ivy League School?

-Many students first come across the name John Hopkins in the context of the John Hopkins University School of Medicine, which is known for being a top choice amongst students interested in practicing medicine or exploring the biomedical sciences.
+Many students first come across the name Johns Hopkins in the context of the Johns Hopkins University School of Medicine, which is known for being a top choice amongst students interested in practicing medicine or exploring the biomedical sciences.
 The School of Medicine is particularly renowned for being a place where research and teaching are closely intertwined, providing students with a hands-on academic environment where scientific education and patient care go hand in hand.

-In addition to being a preeminent academic institution for science and medicine, John Hopkins is home to a total of nine schools – each one preparing different kinds of students to excel in today’s world.
+In addition to being a preeminent academic institution for science and medicine, Johns Hopkins is home to a total of nine schools – each one preparing different kinds of students to excel in today’s world.

 There’s the Krieger School of Arts and Sciences offering over 60 undergraduate majors and minors like Cognitive Science and Africana Studies; the Carey Business School where students can gain specialized knowledge and skills in the business of health, supply chain management and more; and the Bloomberg School of Health which has been ranked a top Public Health School in the nation.